-Porn has gone from taboo to mainstream largely thanks to the Internet, which allows millions to access an unlimited (and mostly free) supply of porn and cybersex from the convenience of their own homes.
+The Internet has been instrumental in taking pornography from the taboo into the mainstream, allowing millions to access an unlimited (and mostly free) supply of porn and cybersex from the convenience of their own homes.
 And that’s what we do.
 Because porn is fun.
 Like…really, really fun!
 In fact, Internet porn is unnaturally fun, providing far more stimulating variety than we would ever encounter in real life.
 These sights trigger powerful neurological reactions, and over time consistent porn users undergo actual brain changes similar to those seen in alcoholics and gambling addicts, eventually developing one or more of many common and unpleasant symptoms such as:

 Personally, I started using Internet porn around age 9, and I experienced several of the above symptoms for years before realizing what my problem really was.
-Since quitting porn almost a year ago, I have healed from my porn-induced erectile dysfunction and delayed ejaculation, and in the process I discovered that porn use had been restricting my full potential for happiness, relationships, personal achievement, and more.
+Since quitting porn at the end of 2013, I have healed from my porn-induced erectile dysfunction and delayed ejaculation, and in the process I discovered that porn use had been restricting my full potential for happiness, relationships, personal achievement, and more.

 While using, I never would have considered myself addicted to porn, but I was.
 Leaving it behind has been one of the best decisions of my life.
-When I first started having sexual problems and seeking answers ten years ago, there was little to no information about porn’s potential for harm available anywhere, so it took far longer than it should have to recognize and deal with the source of my problems.
+When I first started having sexual problems and seeking answers in 2008, there was little to no information about porn’s potential for harm available anywhere, so it took far longer than it should have to recognize and deal with the source of my problems.

 I can’t change my past, but I can give others the information that would have saved me a lot of suffering.
 On this site you will find information on how the porn habit can harm us, as well as articles, videos, and other resources that will help you or a loved one recover, reclaim your sexual identity, and become the best man or woman you can be.

-Lastly, If you are looking for a comprehensive source of information on porn addiction and recovery, I literally wrote the book on it.
+If you are looking for a comprehensive source of information on porn-related problems and recovery, I literally wrote the book on it.

 Wack: Addicted to Internet Porn includes: